-Beitou is Taiwan’s Premiere Hot Spring area in Taiwan (北投溫泉).
+Beitou is Taiwan’s Premiere Hot Spring area (北投溫泉).
 Originally built by the Japanese on natural hot spring water flowing down from Yangmingshan, this area is now springing with hot spring baths, hotels, museums, hikes, restaurants, and more.
 It is one of the best day trips near Taipei.
 In this guide, we will tell you how to enjoy this area like a local, and at the same time soak like Japanese royalty.

 Historical Background: